squalrus/squalrus/README.md

 - I value honesty, accountability, collaboration, transparency, "bringing the team along" (no lone wolf development), efficiency, and humility.
 Call me out if I miss the mark on these!
 - I am passionate about the web and how people use it, accessibility, design systems, front-end performance, user experience, and process and planning evolution.

+#### What I enjoy doing

+- Generating excitement and clarity within a team
+- Building systems and solutions for real people
+- Being creative to solve complex, impactful problems

 #### Guiding principles

 - Assume good intent.